Henry Fong Award for Global Citizenship and Peace

 The essay, host university, courses of interest, and CV (resume) should be submitted via email to the INU Office.

-The deadline for applications for the Henry Fong Award 2023, is Friday 8th September 2023.
+The deadline for applications for the Henry Fong Award 2024, is Friday 6th September 2024.

 WHO CAN APPLY

-Full-time students at INU member universities with a good knowledge of English, who attended the Student Seminar on Global Citizenship and Peace.
+Full-time undergraduate students at INU member universities with a good knowledge of English, who attended the Student Seminar on Global Citizenship and Peace.

 SELECTION PROCESS